 Meet Calypso, a young Nukunu man in Rasta guise, fresh out of high school with nowhere to go.
 After failing to snag his dream job, Calypso starts packing shelves at a local health food shop where he feels pressured to help the owner with his out-there plan to gather native plants for natural remedies.

 Publication Date: 2016-05-01

-Legacy by Simone Harlowe is young and clever, an Aboriginal lawyer straddling two lives and two cultures while studying at Harvard.
+Simone Harlowe is young and clever, an Aboriginal lawyer straddling two lives and two cultures while studying at Harvard.
 Her family life back in Sydney is defined by the complex relationship she has with her father Tony, a prominent Aboriginal rights activist.